jroth01/TransposeJS/README.md

 # Transpose.js
-A Javascript library for music transposition
+A Javascript library for music transposition with JSON

 # Usage
 Transpose.js allows you to create individual notes, scales, and chords as